kiki00007/Class/README.md

-We have placed the vehicle classification dataset cropped from the CRPD dataset at the following address: www.baidu.com, and the extraction code is: CRPD.
+We have placed the vehicle classification dataset cropped from the CRPD dataset at the following address: https://drive.google.com/drive/folders/1lOYD9lCdbnxmvOQ0OzFx6_t-w2kfy8EJ?usp=sharing